Chen Meng

-Chen Meng (陈梦; born 15 January 1994) is a Chinese table tennis player and the current World No. 2 in Women's Singles.
+Chen Meng (陈梦; born 15 January 1994) is a Chinese professional table tennis player and Olympic champion.
 She joined the provincial team when she was 9 and joined the national team when she was only 13 in 2007.
 She is the women's singles champion of the ITTF Women's World Cup in 2020, the ITTF World Tour Grand Finals in 2017, 2018, 2019 and 2020 and also at the inaugural WTT Singapore Smash.
-She is also the silver medalist of women's singles in the 2019 World Championships and a double gold medalist in the 2020 Summer Olympics.
+She is also the silver medalist of women's singles in the 2019 World Table Tennis Championships and a double gold medalist in the 2020 Summer Olympics.
+She obtained her second gold medal in the 2024 Summer Olympics in Paris.

 Career

-2011

-Won 4 golds at the World Junior Table Tennis Championships in girls' singles, girls' doubles, mixed doubles and teams.

 2020

 After competitive table tennis resumed following the pandemic, Chen swept the world cup, ITTF pro tour finals, and 2020 All China National Championships.

 2021

 In May, Chen was selected to represent China in the women's singles and team event at the Tokyo Olympics.
 Chen won the first leg of the Chinese Olympic Scrimmage but lost to Wang Manyu in the finals of the second leg.
 Chen again lost to Wang in a closed-door scrimmage in June.

 In an interview in July, Chen revealed that she had been in close contact with Ma Lin and Li Xiaoxia regarding mental preparations for the Tokyo Olympics.

-Chen competed in the Tokyo 2020 Olympics for the women's singles.
-Chen won her semi-final match against Yu Mengyu of Singapore 4–0 and her quarter-match against Doo Hoi Kem of Hong Kong 4–2 after trailing 2–0.
-She then won gold in the finals match against her compatriot Sun Yingsha, defeating her 4–2.
+At the 2020 Summer Olympics, Chen competed in the women's singles event, winning her semifinals match against Singapore's Yu Mengyu 4–0 and her quarterfinals match against Hong Kong's Doo Hoi Kem 4–2 after trailing 2–0.
+In the finals match, she defeated compatriot Sun Yingsha 4–2 to win the gold medal.
 After the match, Chen noted that both she and Sun were both very nervous but played okay, and that Chen's extra experience helped push her over the top.
-Chen along with Sun Yingsha and Wang Manyu, competed in the women's teams final match on 5 August 2021 and scored a 3–0 victory over Japan to win the gold medal, continuing China's undefeated streak in the event.
+In the women's team event, Chen, along with Sun Yingsha and Wang Manyu, defeated Japan 3–0 in the finals to win the gold medal, continuing China's undefeated streak in the event.

-In August, Chen remarked that the level of play at the China National Games was harder than the Olympics.
-Chen won fourth place at the China National Games in September, but her bronze-medal-match opponent Liu Shiwen remarked that Chen was injured and playing far below her normal level.
+In August 2021, Chen remarked that the level of play at the China National Games was harder than the Olympics.
+At the National Games of China in September, Chen placed fourth, but her bronze-medal-match opponent Liu Shiwen remarked that Chen was injured and playing far below her normal level.